Cyberlipid

 Progestagens

 : They are C21 steroids with a en-4-one-3 group and a ketone function at C-20.
 Progesterone is the model molecule.
 In 1934, Butenandt A (Nobel Prize in chemistry, 1939) and Westphal U succeeded in producing this hormone in a chemically pure form.
+The establishment of its ovulation-inhibiting properties following animal experiments was conducted up to 1939.

 progesterone